tranleduy2000/ncalc/README.md

 ![Wallpaper](art/wallpaper.png)

 # Calculator N+ - Powerful calculator for Android.
-I am no longer supported the development of this project, pull requests are welcome.

 ## Overview
 This is a powerful android calculator that contains most of the features needed.
-The power of the application is through the use of the Symja library.
+The power of the application is through the use of the [Symja library](https://github.com/axkr/symja_android_library).
 The results are displayed by Latex.
 This project is an open source project that allows people to study, ad-free application.

 Get lite version in Google Play Store